Amplified Publishing Category

 by Linus Harrison

 Adaption is different to built-in design.
-Much as many supermarkets adopted 'autistic hours' (a great move), but they're still adapting a neurotypical/allistic* design, because supermarkets were built with certain customers in mind.
+Many supermarkets adopted 'autistic hours' (a great move), but they're still adapting a neurotypical/allistic* design, because supermarkets were built with certain customers in mind.

 We don't have enough data on neurodiversity in publishing, but what we do know is the numbers of neurodiverse people in society are significant.
 In 2013, there were 8.2 million cases of anxiety and almost 4 million cases of what are termed mood disorders in the UK (including bipolar).
 There are more than 700,000 people on the autistic spectrum in the UK.
 The ADHD Foundation state that 1 in 5 people have some form of neurodiversity and 10-16% of the population have dyslexia, with 4% being strongly affected.